 The Octave of Claudius, his first original book – as opposed to anthologies of magazine pieces – was his attempt to do just that, to break out from the ‘humorous work’.

 Claudius Sandell used to be a student at Cambridge, one of the brightest of his generation, but he left without completing his studies and now he’s fallen on hard times.
 He’s quarrelled with his father – and had his allowance cut off – and his attempts to become a writer have resulted in nothing but rejection slips.
-Literally penniless and starving, lying unconscious in a ditch, close to death, he is discovered by a wealthy passer-by and taken to his benefactor’s house to recover.
+Literally penniless and starving, lying unconscious in a ditch, close to death, he is rescued at the last moment by a passer-by, and taken to his new patron’s house to recover.